Only for pure substances that the changes of state of matter occur at a fixed temperature.

 Explain why there is no temperature change when ice is melting and when water is boiling.

-When ice is melting, thermal energy absorbed is used to overcome the attractive forces between the molecules/ break the inter-molecular bonds.
-Internal potential energy increases but none of the thermal energy supplied is converted to internal kinetic energy, the average kinetic energy of the substance/molecules remains constant and hence there is no change in temperature.
+When ice is melting, thermal energy absorbed is used to overcome the attractive forces between the molecules/ break the inter-molecular bonds,resulting in an increased internal potential energy.
+None of the thermal energy supplied is converted to internal kinetic energy, and so the average kinetic energy of the substance/molecules remains constant and hence there is no change in temperature.

 Explain why during condensation the temperature of water remain constant?